 Each Model in the Regiment Marches a distance, in inches, up to its March Characteristic.
 If there is more than one March Characteristic present in the Regiment, every Model in the Regiment may only March a distance up to the lowest March Characteristic present.
-Move the Regiment's Leader(s) first, then move allother Models making sure they are within the allowed Command Range.
+Move the Regiment's Leader(s) first, then move all other Models making sure they are within the allowed Command Range.

 Models belonging to the same Regiment do not block movement; you may move between other friendly Regiments' Models as long as there is enough space for the moving Model's base to pass between.
 No Models' bases may overlap at the end of any March Action.
-During a March Action, no Model may end its movement Engaged by or Engaging an enemy Model.
-Alternatively, you may choose to Charge an enemy Regiment, which allows you to Engage and be Engaged by enemy Models as per the Charge rules (page 38).